Manopphysics/MaShop/README.md

   * APIs
   * git / github for remote working

-*This project will use mostly JAVA programming language (maybe a bit of XML etc).
+*This project will use mostly JAVA programming language (maybe a bit of XML etc)*